imwillia/ideptoolkit-hyde/checklist.md

   * In File Settings section, set file extension to TIFF
   * Export

-Give the external drive with the new batch of images to the metadata team Done!
+Give the external drive with the new batch of images to the metadata team.
+Done!